 Google Sheets Connections

-With the Google Sheets Connections feature, you are able to import and export data and results between Simul8 and Google Sheets.
+With the Google Sheets Connections feature, found on the Data and Rules tab, you can import and export data and results between Simul8 and Google Sheets.

-On the Advanced Settings tab, you can specify a data range for both the Google Sheet (on import) and Internal Spreadsheet (on export).
+On the Advanced Settings tab, you can specify a data range for both the Google Sheet and Internal Spreadsheet.